The AGF Smart Meter project

 Report

 The monthly report is published on the 10th of the following month.
-In the report, only data for use on smart TV devices is shown for the platforms.
-In this way, the AGF shows how the offers of the streaming services are viewed on the big screen.
-The projection used ensures that the router HHs represent all potentially active smart TV HHs in the AGF panel.
-However, the calculation of the performance values is based on the entire AGF panel.
-This usage is compared to the usage for the entire TV content under AGF measurement on the TV set.
+The report only shows data for usage on smart TV devices for the platforms.
+AGF thus shows how the offerings of the streaming services are viewed on the big screen.
+This usage is compared with the usage for all TV content measured by AGF on the TV set.
+The projection used ensures that the router Households for all potential active smart TV HHs are in the AGF panel.
+However, the performance values are calculated on the basis of the entire AGF panel.

 Key figures